-Otto F. Kernberg, MD, FAPA, is Director of the Personality Disorders Institute at The NewYork-Presbyterian Hospital, Westchester Division and Professor of Psychiatry at the Weill Cornell Medical College.
+Otto F. Kernberg, MD, FAPA, is Director of the Personality Disorders Institute at the NewYork-Presbyterian Westchester Behavioral Health Center and Professor of Psychiatry at the Weill Cornell Medicine.

 - Adult Psychiatry